Central New York Psychiatric Center: History

-Also in 1977, CNYPC also established seven satellite clinics at major state prisons.
+Also in 1977, CNYPC established seven satellite clinics at major state prisons.
 Initially the satellite units were administratively separate from the CNYPC hospital in Marcy, but consolidated in 1993.
 By 2004, CNYPC had units in 23 prisons.
 Kendra's Law, passed in 1999, gave judges the authority to mandate assisted outpatient treatment; CNYPC can pursue AOT orders for inmates before release.
 In New York, as a result of the Rivers v.
 Katz case, involuntary psychiatric medication may only be given to patients committed to a psychiatric center and only with court authorization.
 That case made CNYPC the only provider able to involuntarily treat prisoners.

 After a 2006 murder at the Galleria at White Plains, the New York legislature passed the 2007 Sex Offender Management and Treatment Act (SOMTA), allowing for civil confinement of "dangerous sex offender(s)".
 Those confined under this law are held at CNYPC and the St. Lawrence Psychiatric Center in Ogdensburg.
 In a 2017 news article, a representative for the corrections officers' union complained of chaos at CNYPC, blaming it on a disconnect between DOCCS and OMH and ambiguity about how confined individuals fit into the prison and/or mental health system.
 While prisoner records are publicly available, a journalist found that CNYPC refused to confirm that an interview subject was confined there, citing privacy law.

 In October 2021, a $40 million modernization and renovation project began at CNYPC.

 In November 2021, an inmate was punched in the head by another inmate and died of his injuries a few days later.